mpodreshetnikov/RpcLikeBlazor/README.md

 ## Getting Started

-First of all you need a Blazor WebAssembly project.
+First of all, you need a Blazor WebAssembly project.
 It is the hardest thing to do :smile:.
 RpcLikeBlazor supports `netstandard2.1`.

 ### Installing